longviewoor/little-book-of-ao/src/chapter_4.md

 What you might have realized so far in our discussion of AO's architecutre is that there has been no mention of "blocks", or adding blocks to a "blockchain".

-This is where AO *is* different to many blockchains out there.
+Looking at the previous chapter, there are still some unanswered questions:

+- Do AO nodes run all three of these "units"?
+- How do Scheduler Units order trnasactions?
+- How do you know a Compute Unit will return you a correct result?
+- Where is consensus?!?!?!?!?!?

+In this chapter, based on the explanation of MUs, SUs, and CUs as well as other AO primitives, we will take a look at answering some of these questions and looking at the security and consensus model of AO in more detail.

+Let's first take a look at consensus at the state level and build up from there.

+## The state layer

-As mentioned in the previous chapter in the section on Compute Units (CUs), each and every process and message is stored in chronological order on Arweave.
+As mentioned in the previous chapter, SUs order and store messages on Arweave, and CUs perform computation based on this message log on Arweave.

-This means AO nodes themselves do not store state - they are instead focused largely on execution and message passing.

-There is no need for consensus once the state has been settled on Arweave, as Arweave acts as the state layer.

-If a set of transactions related to a process are stored immutably, anyone can read this from Arweave, and re-construct this set of ordered messages to get the state themselves.
+This means at the state layer, consensus is solved.
+Once a set of messages are on Arweave they are immutable and tamper-proof: in other words, anyone can read from this log of messages stored on Arweave and re-construct the state of an AO process.

+AO essentially inherits the security of Arweave for the storing and reading of message data.

 Arweave is the source of truth for settled transactions, so where some kind of consensus is needed is instead *before* this, when messages are being propogated through the network to be scheduled in a specific order.

+This leaves two parts about consensus to be answered:
+1. How do you ensure that Scheduler Units order transactions in a fair, and tamper-proof way?
+2. How do you ensure that Compute Units return truthful results to a user?

-## Consensus
+## Consensus and trust from SUs

 As mentioned in the previous chapter, Scheduler Units (SUs) are responsible for deciding the order of messages, and settling them on Arweave.